Good dental health is an important part of good overall health.

 Dentists often think that they need to take extra care when they have a patient with HIV.
 They may be more careful about cleaning and sterilising equipment, wanting to prevent HIV being passed on.
-But standard infection control procedures are designed to prevent transmission of HIV and other infectious diseases.
+But standard infection control procedures (known as universal precautions) are designed to prevent transmission of HIV and other infectious diseases.

 Just like other healthcare workers, dentists and their staff are obliged to maintain strict standards of confidentiality.

 If you've had problems with an NHS dentist, you can make a complaint, as with any NHS service.
 The British Oral Health Foundation can explain how to make a complaint – call their Dental Helpline on 01788 539 780.